Validation of Confluence Cloud

 To summarise the activities you should perform to validate your Confluence Cloud:

-- First, list all the key functionalities of Confluence Cloud which you should include in your validation process.
+- First, list all the key functionalities of Confluence Cloud which you should include in your software validation process.

 - Describe their impact and criticality on the “quality” of the device to scope your validation effort.